Wanted – A Good Home: Plot

-It is spring 1922 and William, who is now eight years old, is off to a boarding preparatory school.
-After asking Virginia, Rose buys Alice a small dog, called "Thimble", for Alice to keep her company after William leaves.
+It is the spring of 1922 and William, who is now eight years old, is off to a boarding preparatory school.
+After asking Virginia, Rose buys Alice a small dog, called "Thimble", to keep Alice company after William leaves.

-Shortly William leaves, Richard and Virginia go to France.
-Miss Treadwell, the governess, believes she is in charge in their absence, and annoys the other servants by taking tea in the Morning Room.
-The servants are dismayed when she puts Alice on a bread and water diet as a punishment for her behaviour.
+Shortly after William leaves, Richard and Virginia go to France.
+Miss Treadwell, the governess, has been put in charge in their absence and annoys the servants by taking tea in the morning room.
+The servants are dismayed when she has Alice given bread and water for a meal as a punishment for misbehaviour.
 Jennifer Chivers, a friend, joins Alice for her lessons with Miss Treadwell.
 When Thimble chews Miss Treadwell's shoe, she orders the dog to be presented to her the following morning so she can have it put down.
-However, the servants hide Thimble in Edward and Daisy's flat above the garage, and tells Miss Treadwell and Alice that it has gone "missing".
+However, the servants hide Thimble in Edward and Daisy's room above the garage, and tell Miss Treadwell and Alice that it has gone "missing".
 It reappears moments after Richard and Virginia return home.

-When Richard and Virginia return home, she immediately complains about the behaviour of the other servants.
-However, immediately Virginia dismisses Miss Treadwell and gives her four weeks wages instead of notice.
-It is then decided that Alice will go to a day school, something that Alice is very happy about.
+Miss Treadwell immediately complains about the behaviour of the servants, making many accusations against them.
+Virginia dismisses Miss Treadwell with four weeks wages in lieu of notice.
+It is decided that instead of having another governess, Alice will go to a day school in London - which Alice is very happy about.